The Portfolio

 • .jpg file format

-• accompanies by a short description of the project and process.
+• Accompanied by a short description of the project and process.

-• Optional (include research, drawings, versions that preceeded the final draft.)
+• Optional (include research, drawings, versions that preceded the final draft.)